RickBr0wn/modern-node-js-and-typescript-starter/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)]()

 This is a starter for speeding up the development process in creating modern Node.js apps using typescript.
-Modern Node.js allows us developers to use tools such as `import/export` files, and `async/await`.
+Modern Node.js allows us developers to use `ES6` features such as `import/export`, and the `async/await` keywords.

 ## Getting Started